Sausage Kale Pasta Recipe: Easy Comfort Dinner

 Prepare the ingredients: Cook the pasta according to the package instructions for al dente pasta (approximately 8 minutes cooking time).
 While the pasta is cooking, chop the onions, garlic cloves, kale, and sun-dried tomatoes.

-Preheat the oven to 350 degrees f.
-Drain and rinse the pasta and place it into a mixing bowl.
+Preheat the oven to 350°F. Drain and rinse the pasta and place it into a mixing bowl.

-Heat a heavy skillet over medium-high heat.
+Step 1.
+Heat a heavy skillet over medium-high heat with a little bit of olive oil or your favorite cooking oil.
 Add the sausage until it is cooked through (about 5 minutes).
 If you are using sausage links, break the sausage meat up into pieces as the sausage is cooking.
 Drain off the excess fat, and place the sausage into the bowl with the cooked pasta.

 a mixing bowl filled with pasta, sundried tomatoes, kale and cooked sausage